tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Various text rendering methods have been changed or improved.
 Investigate new functionality and previous bug fixes.
 - Player.IsAllowedToHoldItems
 - All chairs give fishing bonus now, not just toilets.
 - MountID.Sets.DoesNotOverrideLegFrames seems like something a lot of modded mounts might want to use.
+(All other new MountID.Sets sets as well)
+- BuffID.Sets.BasicMountData is now just BuffID.Sets.MountType.
+It no longer stores a `BuffID.Sets.BuffMountData` since mounts no longer "faceLeft" or right.
+It now just stores the MountID directly.
+- BuffID.IsAnNPCWhipDebuff, which tModLoader renamed to IsATagBuff, has changed a lot.
+Need to document the new behavior.
+Do we want to revert the name change?
+Also CanBeRemovedByNetMessage docs are now wrong.
+- ProjectileID.Sets.HeldProjDoesNotUsePlayerGfxOffY removed.
+How has this been fixed?
+I thought it wouldn't be fixed in vanilla.
+- ProjectileID.Sets.DontAttachHideToAlpha removed.
+What replaced it?
+- Need to determine if hooks need to act on ModItem or WorldItem.
+For example: `ItemIO.SendModData(item3, writer);`
+- The number3 parameter of the SyncEquipment message seems to have changed meaning.
+Docs needed.

 # tModPorter TODOs